ONSBigData/dpm.dash/inst/extdata/guide.md

     sensitive the model outputs are to changes in key input parameters.

-This dashboard aims to streamline this process, making the powerful features of `accountTMB` more accessible.
+This dashboard aims to streamline this process, making the powerful features of `dpmaccount` more accessible.

 ------------------------------------------------------------------------